Campaign draws to a close with US facing a crossroads

 Campaign draws to a close with US facing a crossroadsNew

-PHILADEPHIA (AP) — America stood at a crossroads the day before Election Day, never before in modern history facing a choice between two candidates who offered such opposite visions in a time of such great stakes.
-President Donald Trump and Democratic challenger Joe Biden were poised on Monday to give their closing arguments as to why each was best fit to steer the nation confronted with a once-in-a-century pandemic, the starkest economic contraction since the Great Depression and a citizenry divided on cultural and racial issues.
+PHILADEPHIA (AP) — America stands at a crossroads the day before Election Day.
+Never before in modern history has it faced a choice between two candidates who offer such opposite visions in a time of such great stakes.
+President Donald Trump and Democratic challenger Joe Biden are poised Monday to give their closing arguments as to why each is the better fit to steer a nation confronted with a once-in-a-century pandemic, the starkest economic contraction since the Great Depression and a citizenry divided on cultural and racial issues.
+More than 93 million people have already voted.
+Each campaign insists it has a pathway to victory.